-We are publishing Rob’s debut poetry collection, This Poem Here in March 2021
+We published Rob’s debut poetry collection, This Poem Here in March 2021, in print and audio!

 Rob’s stories for Stations, Yellow Tulips, and Lenny Bolton Changes Trains are set at New Cross and Whitechapel.
 They concern an awkward not-quite-love triangle, and an exhibition that defies the boundaries of a gallery.